"Seed is the New A, A is the New B"Peter Wagner | April 25, 2019

 For this year’s study, we updated the V21 analysis and made some modest improvements intended to enhance fidelity.
 First, we added a new year’s worth of data, which according to our methodology also impacts some of the prior years as the longitudinal financing histories of newly included companies are added to the sample.
 We also revisited the set of 21 venture firms in the dataset, bouncing one that was no longer relevant and adding another in its place.
 For consistency’s sake, we reran the entire analysis all the way back to 2010.

-For readers unfamiliar with the V21, here is a quick recap of the motivation and methodology.
-Others may want to skip ahead to the next section, “The Findings”.
+For readers unfamiliar with the V21, what follows is a quick recap of the motivation and methodology.

 Motivation for the V21 Analysis